US businesses close to the border fight against border closures | ExBulletin

 Olivia Ainza-Kramer, president of the Nogales Chamber of Commerce, said the loss in revenue due to the drop in Mexican buyers over the past year has been felt more keenly by businesses closest to the border, which tend to be family-friendly and cater to pedestrians. buyers.

-Further north, big box retailers and other stores fare a little better as they are visited by residents of the city of 20,000, she said.
+Further north, big box retailers and other stores have fared a bit better because they are visited by residents of the city of 20,000, she said.

 Kory, owner of the bridal boutique, saw the contrast up close.
 His family owns three clothing stores in Nogales.
 Two are within walking distance of the US-Mexico port of entry and both are closed while a third is approximately four miles from the border.